-Prerequisite: Biology and Chemistry required; Recommended prerequisite or corequisite: any Law, Public Safety, Corrections and Security career cluster course
+Prerequisite: Biology and Chemistry required; Principles of Law, Public Safety, Corrections and Security recommended

 Military Science/JROTC

 AIR FORCE JUNIOR RESERVE OFFICER TRAINING CORPS (AFJROTC)

 General Qualifications:

 - Cadets must be able to perform physical training/exercise to include up to a mile and half run, push-ups and sit ups. - Cadets are required to comply with AFJROTC grooming standards (hair/shave/makeup) and be of good moral character. - Air Force issued uniforms will be worn once a week and at other times as directed. - Activity fee required.